Alerts & channels

 Slack #

-The channel posts a Block Kit message to a Slack incoming webhook.
-Each message includes a plain-text text fallback so legacy webhooks render something useful.
+The channel posts a Block Kit message to your Slack URL.
+Each message includes a plain-text text fallback so simpler Slack apps still render something useful.

-3. Click Add New Webhook to Workspace, choose a channel, and copy the URL.
+- Click Add New Webhook to Workspace, choose a channel, and copy the Slack URL it gives you.

-Anyone with the webhook URL can post to your channel.
-Store it in environment variables or a secret manager.
-Never commit it.
+Anyone with this Slack URL can post to your channel.
+Keep it in an environment variable or a secret manager, and never commit it.

 Custom template